brunnerjanos/amplifer-model/realistic amplifier model/1_amplifier construction/boosted_VC_circuit/README.txt

-note that VC simulations needs high temporal resolution!
+note the need for high temporal resolution for this VC simulations